sound-scape-explorer/sound-scape-explorer/README.md

 Once your configuration file is completed, you can start processing your audio files.

-Your audio files will be filtered by neural network and will result in **features**.
+Your audio files will be filtered and processed by neural network and each second of audio will result in an array of 128 numbers.
+These arrays are named **features**.

 Each of these features will then be integrated according to your configuration.
+This stage is called **grouping**.

-Because each of these features are in 128 dimensions, they will finally be reduced through selected reducing algorithm.
+Because each of these features are in 128 dimensions, they will finally be reduced in dimensions through selected reducing algorithms.

+> **Note**
+>
-> **Note**: `UMAP` reducing algorithm is recommended as
+> `UMAP` reducing algorithm is the most recommended algorithm as
-> it is the most used in the community and development has had
+> it is the most used within the community
-> heavy focus on it.
+> and development has been heavily focusing on it.

-All generated data will be stored inside a `h5` file.
+All generated data will be stored inside a `.h5` file.

-This will allow to feed the front with later on.
+This file will be fed into the `Front` later on.

 Please follow the related instructions depending on the installation method you chose above.